Switch today to enjoy great value health cover with top notch member service.

 To authorise us to arrange the transfer on your behalf, simply check the box during the online application process and enter the name of your previous health fund and your member number.
 Alternatively, if you're joining over the phone, just ask your friendly Sales Consultant to input those details for you.

-Once we have your authorisation, we'll then contact your previous fund and request that they send us what's known as a Clearance Certificate, confirming your previous level of cover and length of membership.
+Once we have your authorisation, we'll then contact your previous fund and request that they send us what's known as a Clearance Certificate, confirming your previous level of cover.

 What's a clearance certificate?

-A clearance certificate provides HIF with all the details we need in order to finalise your new policy with us, including your length of membership with your old fund, any waiting periods that may still be outstanding, plus any Lifetime Health Cover loading that may apply.
+A clearance certificate provides HIF with all the details we need in order to finalise your new policy with us, including any waiting periods that may still be outstanding, plus any Lifetime Health Cover loading that may apply.

 Other important things you need to know about the switching process.